robo9k/worldofpadman-beryllium/release/readme.txt

     "server" as the player name.

-    You can print newlines with scp and sprint by using "\n" in the text, which will get expanded to a real newline.
+    You can print newlines with scp and sprint by using "\n" in the text, which will get expanded to a real newline, e.g. scp -1 "line one\nline two"

     :: dropclient cid [reason]
-    Basically the same as clientkick, but you can supply an additional argument
-    which will be printed.
+    Basically the same as clientkick, but you can supply an additional argument which will be printed.

     :: cancelvote